 13 Things to do in Vila Nova de Milfontes, Portugal

 Vila Nova de Milfontes, Portugal, is a small town in the beautiful Alentejo region, bathed by the Mira River on one side, and the Atlantic on the other.
-Located in the middle of the of the Southwest Alentejo and Vicentine Coast Natural Park, Vila Nova de Milfontes is the perfect place to choose as the base for exploring the Vicentine Coast, which features some of the most beautiful beaches and ocean views in Portugal.
+Located in the middle of the Southwest Alentejo and Vicentine Coast Natural Park, Vila Nova de Milfontes is the perfect place to choose as the base for exploring the Vicentine Coast, which features some of the most beautiful beaches and ocean views in Portugal.

 But the town’s biggest appeal lies not in the fascinating landscapes and views of the surrounding area, but it’s the town’s unique identity, rich culture, bustling nightlife, and many things to do in Vila Nova de Milfontes which offer tourists the opportunity to make the most of its unique location at the estuary where the Mira River flows into the Atlantic.